 If a student is not TA certified and needs emergency funding as a TA, there are very limited options for that student, which is why we encourage students to take TA training in their first year in the graduate program, so they are prepared for any unexpected situations (like they are kicked out of a lab).

 For faculty who want their student to TA, they need to help the student plan accordingly and take TA training ahead of time to be prepared for this job.
 In order to support the best education possible for our students we need the best TAs.
 TAing should be seen as a privilege not a right.
 If for some reason a student needs to TA because their faculty member does not currently have funds to support them, the department works hard to support faculty and students in this case.
-If the student has already taken TA training and been TA certified, it makes this process much easier.
 If the student is not TA certified, then the student is limited to TAing for their own advisor or for a faculty member that specifically requests them.
-This means that if a faculty member is teaching an upper level course without a TA, or is gone on sabbatical or family leave, the student may not have a class they can TA for, unless you find a colleague teaching another class willing to help you out.
+This means that if a faculty member is teaching an upper-level course without a TA, or is gone on sabbatical or family leave, the student may not have a class they can TA for, unless you find a colleague teaching another class willing to help you out.

 Please note that if a student severely under performs as a TA, then the department reserves the right to not hire them again in future terms.
 Examples of this include a TA having numerous student complaints or a TA who misses lab without notifying anyone or a TA who regularly fails to grade on time.